Print | Close

 OUTLINE:

-Patients receive flotufolastat F-18 gallium tracer IV and then undergo PET-CT scans with and without furosemide IV on study.
+Patients receive flotufolastat F-18 gallium tracer IV and then undergo PET-CT scans with and without furosemide IV 60-70 minutes post-injection.

 Treatment Sites in Georgia